anthonysteel/open-ark/README.md

 to Earth's habitability as possible.

 ### Motivations
+The foot of the mission is the urge to preserve the existence of consciousness in the universe.

 This feature, habitability, appeals to me the most.
 The thought of a massive, slice of Earth rotating on a journey from our star to the next is exciting.